What is Builders Risk Insurance?October 1, 2021

 When it comes to construction projects, Builder’s Risk Insurance is one of the most important pieces of the puzzle that often goes overlooked.
 Builder’s Risk insurance covers property in the course of construction.
 This policy protects materials and fixtures while construction is taking place.

-1) Policy Period:
+1) Policy Period

-2) Starting on time:
+2) Starting On Time

 It is important that your project starts within 30 days of the policy effective date.
 If the project is more than 20% completed when seeking coverage, it can be difficult to acquire builder’s risk insurance.